aneno-m-e/testing-templates/README.md

 ### Testing Express server with Supertest

-Check supertest is in package.json *dependencies*.
+Check supertest is in package.json devDependencies.
 If not, install supertest npm package.

 ### Testing asynchronous functions

 Don't test functions that use `prompt` or `console.log` with an automatic test, do it with a manual test.

+### Testing Handlebars with Cheerio

+Check cheerio is in package.json devDependencies.
+If not, install cheerio npm package.

+Focus on important things, don't test everything.

+Use `server.test.js` file